open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

 ##### Requirement: R-value is generated with the correct probabilities

-Samplers MUST generate r-values using a randomized scheme that produces each value with the specified probability.
+Samplers MUST generate r-values using a randomized scheme that produces each value with the probabilities equivalent to those produced by counting the number of leading 0s in a string of 62 random bits.
+See the appendix for details.

 #### Examples